 Years of Experience

-When it comes to location, the highest average paycheck ($105K annually) can be spotted in New York, N.Y.; the company's headquarter city of Salem, N.J. ($100K), Newark, N.J. (around $94K), and South Plainfield, N.J. (about $75K) are the next top-paying cities.
-High paychecks are not found in Hicksville, N.Y.; in fact, at around $75K it is one of the worst-paid cities.
-By state, the highest compensation levels appear in New York, where the average salary is $93K per year.
+When it comes to location, the highest average paycheck (about $113K annually) can be spotted in the company's headquarter city of Salem, N.J.; New York, N.Y. ($105K), Newark, N.J. (approximately $96K), and South Plainfield, N.J. ($79K) are the next top-paying cities.
+High paychecks are not found in Hicksville, N.Y.; in fact, at about $75K it is one of the worst-paid cities.
+Pse&G Co Inc workers in New Jersey earn the most — around $96K per year on average.

 Certifications and Degrees

 Those lacking certification bring in much lower salaries than Project Management Professionals, who make around $125K per year.
 Becoming a Certified Professional Engineer can certainly pay off here; those folks make approximately $124K on average.
 Pse&G Co Inc compensates Bachelor's Degree-holders the most at $93K annually.

 When it comes to skills, employees who report Project Management among their abilities seem to make the most, reporting a median income of $114K per year.
 One of the more prevalent skills at Pse&G Co Inc is Microsoft Excel, with a little less than one-fifth considering it a key competency.
 Key skills also include Microsoft Office, AutoCAD, and Process Improvement.